 Our longest running and most recognised annual community event is Mental Health Week but we also actively promote positive attitudes towards mental health all year round in schools, the workforce and the wider community.

 We aim to inform and educate the community on how to better respond to the challenges mental health issues present, build resilience, reduce stigma associated with mental illness and promote mentally healthy communities.

-To find out more about Mental Health Week, go to mhw.waamh.org.au or find us on Facebook.
+Find out more about Mental Health Week at mhw.waamh.org.au or follow us on Facebook and Instagram.